 Edward Waters University (EWU) is home to a diverse and dedicated workforce who helps to make this institution a great place to learn and work.
-The role of Human Resources is to support Edward Waters University through a variety of programs and services designed to inspire performance and achievement at the highest level on behalf of the University’s mission.
+The role of Human Resources is to support Edward Waters College through a variety of programs and services designed to inspire performance and achievement at the highest level on behalf of the College’s mission.

 We help our employees grow and pursue their passion.
 Our philosophy is to support the total well-being of each person.
-EWU benefits help you perform at your best – at work, at home, and in the community.
-EWU offers competitive total rewards packages for eligible employees.
+EWC benefits help you perform at your best – at work, at home, and in the community.
+EWC offers competitive total rewards packages for eligible employees.
 Health and wellness options include:

 • Florida Blue Preferred Medical (PPO)